Your six year old isn’t ready for lessons – is she doomed to a life of failure?

 But if you wait until your child is 8 or 9, you wouldn’t start at the very beginning of a curriculum in IB (1st year) but instead in IA (2nd or 3rd year) or perhaps even IIB (4th year), depending on where you think your 9 year old child would fit the best.

-Remember this: year or form levels in a Charlotte Mason education are not grade levels.
+But remember this: year or form levels in a Charlotte Mason education are not grade levels.

 What should I do if not lessons, then?